• Menu

 The Premium Economy product on BA is called World Traveller Plus and offers extra space and more amenities with 18.5″ seat width and 38″ legroom.
 It is definitely not a business class product and you can’t lie flat but for extra comfort, it is a good option.

-Here is what the site says about their menu and extras
+Here is what the site says about its menu and extras

 There’s plenty of ‘plus’ in your World Traveller Plus menu: